lm3nitro/Projects/Proxy/Squid Proxy/Squid SSL Bump.md

 ## Test 3

-Next, I disabeld the proxy setting on the Windows client:
+Next, I disabled the proxy setting on the Windows client:

 ![Pasted image 20240606100136](https://github.com/lm3nitro/Projects/assets/55665256/e9570f58-8652-47cf-93aa-3c2b2a342903)

-It’s important to note that the WinAPI enables proxy access for all 'proxy-capable' applications on the operating system, allowing them to route traffic through the proxy.
+It’s important to note that the Win API enables proxy access for all 'proxy-capable' applications on the operating system, allowing them to route traffic through the proxy.

 Even though I disabled the proxy setting on the Windows client, I am still seeing traffic going to Microsoft even though I didn't browse to the Microsoft website:

 ![Pasted image 20240606110825](https://github.com/lm3nitro/Projects/assets/55665256/b742a48e-48a9-422d-9550-5513d79f3ce6)

-In order to fix that, I installed a browser that doesn't use the WinAPI.
+In order to fix that, I installed a browser that doesn't use the Win API.
 I will then need to block all the traffic at the firewall level from this Windows client.
-Firefox has a separate API for the application and does not use WinAPI.
+Firefox has a separate API for the application and does not use Win API.
 I then configured the proxy settings in Firefox:

 ![Pasted image 20240606095903](https://github.com/lm3nitro/Projects/assets/55665256/7524db31-3b81-4c62-99c0-0c06e6863a93)